Everyone counts in the 2020 Census! Now is the time to make sure everyone is counted in the Census.

 Census results shape the future of communities.
 The data collected informs how billions of dollars in federal funds are distributed for public transit, disaster recovery initiatives, health clinics, school lunch programs, and other critical programs and services for the next 10 years.
 The Census also determines how many congressional representatives each state gets.
 And state and local officials use the data in redistricting processes to draw representative boundaries for federal, state and local districts.

-The Census is ending early: Sept.
-30, 2020.
-Census takers will be at transit stops throughout September to help count of everyone living in Kansas City.
+Census takers were at transit stops throughout September to help count of everyone living in Kansas City.

 “Getting accurate numbers from the Census is critical to ensure this region is getting its fair share of federal funding for essential services, for everything from public transit to COVID-19 emergency support,” said Dick Jarrold, senior vice president of strategic planning and development.

 Approximately 51% of the federal government’s 5307 Urbanized Area grants for public transit are tied to population.
 That’s an estimated $8.3 million for the Kansas City area for transit.
 This provides funding for capital projects, transportation planning, job access and reverse commute projects.

 For people who haven’t filled out the Census yet, there is still time to make sure they are counted.
 To take the Census, follow the instructions that were mailed to you, or go to my2020census.gov.